buddhaman/AnymaEngine/Readme.md

 - Set business rules for evolution.
 - Make interesting presets, make it easier for the user.

-### Bugs
-- No agents leads to deadlock?
-SOLVED

 ### Engine and more games.
 - Move game-engine related stuff to different folder and turn into reusable game-engine.
 - Create a game like super world box.
 Make complex behavior and create a behavior tree editor for fast iteration.
-  - Create a custom interpreted langauge for creating behavior trees.
 - Online game where you manage your little land and need to trade or fight with neighbouring countries.
 On a server WASM.

 #### Design